 In this reviewer’s opinion, Monomyth: Separation rises to its own challenge.

 Just one more of its many highlights, “Luiz Ville Groove” features French producer Hugo Kant.
 If you don’t know, Hugo Kant’s own special blend of hip-hop involves a plethora of jazz instruments, especially the flute.
 So, naturally, the track features the flute in abundance.
 With it, upright bass and drums frame the track.
 About halfway in, the track takes a breather before ramping up with a groovy 1960s keyboard solo, and rounding out with the instruments rising and falling as one.

 The tone of the album transforms with the narrative, and we as participants in that narrative transform with it.
 Sometimes we are lively, others we are low.
 Sometimes anxious, others assured.
 And always connected, to the point where, if we can lose ourselves in the music, we stand a decent chance of experiencing the evoked emotions as genuinely our own.*

 Going beyond all of that, there is still much to say about Monomyth: Separation.
 For example, it’s filled with philosophical commentary.
 So much that I can’t adequately discuss it in this format.
 Suffice it to say, passionate discussions could be had about the ideas advanced on the album.
 Speaking broadly, the breadth of well blended musical styles evident on the track – jazz, funk, soul, dub, hip-hop, to name a few – speaks to the artist’s quality.

-Still more could be said about the finer details (like the homage to Sgt.
-Pepper’s on the cover).
-Instead I will leave you to it with a piece of advice.
+Still more could be said about the finer details, but instead I will leave you to it with a piece of advice.
 Don’t think too hard the first time you listen to it.
 Let the experience happen.